New Thought Center of Hawai`i

 10 AM

-9/28: New Thought Center of Hawaii Birthday Celebration #54
+9/28: New Thought Center of Hawaii Birthday Celebration #54, Welcome Ceremony for New Members, music by Jean Love

 11/2: Kumu Keala Ching, program & music